ian512549/new-nc-flix/README.md

 2. Query the database to find the oldest customer.

-3. Query the database to find the customers who's name begin with the letter _D_.
+3. Query the database to find the customers who's name begins with the letter _D_.
 Organise the results by age, youngest to oldest.

 4. Query the database to find the average rating of the movies released in the 1980s.